A Characteristic free approach to skew-gentle algebras: Skew-gentle algebras

-A path algebra $kQ$ is a $k$-algebra whose underlying $k$-vector space has its basis the set of all paths in $Q$.
+A quiver algebra $kQ$ is a $k$-algebra whose underlying $k$-vector space has as a basis the set of all paths in $Q$.
 Let $p$ and $p'$ be two paths in $Q$.
 The product of $p$ and $p'$ is defined by $\delta_{t(p)s(p')}pp'$, where $\delta$ is the Kronecker delta.